tarantool/doc/doc/2.2/tutorials/sql_tutorial.rst

 * The first ``INSERT`` statement succeeds because ``table3`` contains a row with ``[2, 'AB', ' ', 12.34567]``.
-* The second INSERT statement, correctly, fails with the message "``error: FOREIGN KEY constraint failed``".
+* The second INSERT statement fails, as it should, with the message '...
+FOREIGN KEY constraint failed'.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 UPDATE